1974 (17 Commemoratives, 1 SS, 2 Definitives and 2 SERVICE overprints)

 Presentation Booklet

 A commemorative booklet for the Centenary of the UPU stamps.
-The booklets are made of paper and the inside folded paper is glued in along the spine.
-The ribbon is dark green.
-These booklets were given to dignitaries.
+The booklet is made of paper, with folded inner pages glued along the spine.
+It features a dark green ribbon and was presented to dignitaries.

-A set of imperforte blocks of four of the November 4, 1974 “Save the Tiger” set of three stamps.
+A set of imperforate blocks of four of the 4 November 1974 ‘Save the Tiger’ set of three stamps.

 CCMs: Yes